therecluse26/diy-projects/indoor/garage/ideas.md

 Garage exit door
 -----------------
 - Simply replace or repair the current one.
-Security risk.

 Bugs